PHPMailer: how to send emails easily

-PHPMailer is a framework which regulates email transfer through PHP.
-PHPMailer is mainly used for contact forms on websites, but it also works when sending private emails.
+PHPMailer is a program library that regulates email transfer through PHP.
+PHPMailer is mainly used for contact forms on websites, but it also can be used to send private emails.

 What is PHPMailer?

 You need an SMTP server to use PHPMailer.
-It is your decision whether you use the mail server from a provider or set up your own server.
-Composer is a package manager for PHP which is recommended to install the PHP extension.
+It’s up to you whether you use a mail server from a provider or set up your own server.
+It’s best to use Composer (a package manager for PHP) to install the PHP extension.

 Tip

-Mastering the PHP basics is another important requirement for using PHPMailer.
-Our PHP beginner’s tutorial may be useful if you are having trouble with PHP basics!
+Mastering the basics of PHP is another important requirement for using PHPMailer.
+Our PHP tutorial for beginners can help you if you are having trouble with the basics of PHP.

 Download the latest version of PHPMailer.
-You can do this with the package manager or manually from GitHub.
+You can do this with Composer or manually from GitHub.

 composer require phpmailer/phpmailer

-Important: If you have installed PHPMailer with Composer, you must include Composer in your PHP code to send mails.
+Important: If you installed PHPMailer with Composer, you must include Composer in your PHP code in order to send mails.

 require_once "vendor/autoload.php";

-The keyword "require_once" ensures the composer is only included once.
-Otherwise, this may lead to program errors.
-The installation using Composer is then completed.
+The keyword “require_once” ensures that Composer is only included once.
+Otherwise, you may encounter program errors.
+The installation using Composer is now complete.

 Option 2: Download directly from GitHub